LukeShu/leaguer/docs/DesignDocument.md

 search/results.html
   : Shows the results of a search.
 Each item is clickable and
-    triggers a GET request to the relevent controller method.
+    triggers a GET request to the relevant controller method.

 messages/new_alert.html
   : This is a form for a host to submit a new system-wide alert.
 The